-Patients commented positively that staff were very friendly, professional, and fair.
-We saw that staff treated patients with kindness, compassion and understanding and were friendly towards patients at the reception desk and over the telephone.
+Patients commented positively that staff were very encouraging, helpful and caring.
+We saw that staff treated patients well, and with dignity and respect and were friendly towards patients at the reception desk and over the telephone.

 Patients told us staff were kind and helpful when they were in pain, distress or discomfort.